TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 19. **Edible Plant Identification**: Recognizing safe and unsafe flora for consumption.
 20. **First Aid**: Basic medical skills to treat injuries in the wilderness.

-**Table with Physical Sciences/Survival skill and examples for each level of difficulty:**
+##### Table with Physical Sciences/Survival skill and examples for each level of difficulty

 | Difficulty        | Survival                                                                                                                                                                                                                                                      |
 |-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|